MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-qr-code.md

 ## Best practices for QR code anchors

-Keep the following points in mind when you work with QR code anchors:
+Keep the following points in mind when working with QR code anchors:

+- **Printing settings**.
+Make sure to print the anchor on matte stock and don't laminate it.

+    - Glossy materials can negatively affect scanning due to reflected light.

+    - Bubblejet printers produce a better matte finish.

 - **Position**.
 Make sure that the anchor is always positioned flat.
 Do **not** distort it or place it on a curved surface.
 Otherwise, alignment and detection will be negatively affected.